KeyboardKit/KeyboardKit/README.md

 ## Demo Application

-This repository contains a demo app that demonstrates different kinds of keyboards, including:
+This repository contains a demo app that demonstrates different kinds of keyboards, like alphabetical (lower/uppercased and caps locked), numerical, symbols, emojis and images.

- * Alphabetical (lower + upper-case)
- * Numerical
- * Symbols
- * Emojis
- * Images

 To keep the keyboard layout nice, the image switcher key is only displayed on notch devices, since they don't have to display a next keyboard button.

 Note that you have to enable open access in keyboard settings for haptic feedback and image actions to work.